Published by Starfire on October 1st 1984 (originally published January 1st 1976)

 It was pretty gut-wrenching at times to be quite honest.
 I was with Geri through every bump, every turn, and every setback she faced.
 And yes, I felt for her.
 This book was absolutely brutal and really messed with my head but in the best possible way.

 I wouldn’t go as far to say I ‘understand’ the battle that alcoholics have to face (and it is a battle, just like fighting any other kind of disease or illness) but I certainly do understand that feeling of watching the bottom of your world drop away from you and not having anything to hold onto to keep you from falling into the abyss.

 I think reading this book at this particular time is something that is really good for me on a personal level.
-I am undergoing therapy to deal with things that happened in my past and maybe it is a good thing for my eyes to be opened more to the struggle that certain people have with alcohol.
+I am undergoing therapy to deal with things that happened in my past and maybe it is a good thing for my eyes to be opened more to the struggle that certain people have with alcoholism.
 Lord knows there are other things I rely on as a crutch (food for one thing).

 I think maybe forgiveness is a good thing for anyone to feel.
 I need to deal with my past and maybe not have such a black and white attitude to those who struggle with their demons and use things like alcohol to dull away the pain.

 The book really hit me in a profound way.
 I actually wish I had read it years ago as it may possibly have given me a bit more insight about alcoholism and it may have helped me understand the alcoholic in my own life.
 I will never actually know and what is past is past.
 Still, this book was a thoroughly engrossing read and I have to thank the author for depicting alcoholism in such a realistic way.